July 14th, 2011 by Darren Cottingham

 But seriously, someone actually entrusted the R8′s keys to this kid and encouraged him to pull some donuts for the camera.
 It’s not the most responsible parenting around, and this lad doesn’t even seem all that fussed about it.
 They just don’t know how lucky they really are.

 Check out the lad make Audi’s sports car dance in the video below.
-Read the rest of this entry »
+Continue reading “11-year-old boy pulls wild donuts in Audi R8 sportscar (+video)” »

 Audi has let the latest version of its hardcore R8 GT supercar off the chain with details and images released of the new convertible version.
 It was only two months ago that Audi announced it would build a top tier roadster version of the R8 and already it appears to be completed.